NASA-AMMOS/Landform/LandformWeb/README.md

         1. `environment-name`: Upload to this Elastic Beanstalk environment instead of the default from `config.js`
         1. `--force`: use existing landformweb.zip even if it might be outdated
         1. `--profile=foo`: use AWS credentials profile `foo` instead of `default`
+    1. You can watch the Elastic Beanstalk (re-)deployment progress by logging in to the [AWS web console](http://goto.jpl.nasa.gov/awsconsole).
-    1. If you are working remotely by VPN you shouldn't be able to access the deployed site (https://landform.hi.jpl.nasa.gov) unless you use full tunnel, because we restrict access to the site to only JPL IP addresses.
+    1. Once the deployment is complete the site will be live at https://landform-dev.hi.jpl.nasa.gov (omit `-dev` for production).
+Note, if using VPN full tunnel is required because we restrict access to JPL IP addresses.